nithyaramakrishnan/data-shield/convert.md

 A converted application can request a certificate from the Enclave Manager when your application is started.
 The certificates are signed by Enclave Manager Certificate Authority and include Intel's remote attestation report for your app's SGX enclave.
 {: shortdesc}

 Check out the following example to see how to configure a request to generate an RSA private key and generate the certificate for the key.
 The key is kept on the root of the application container.
-If you don't want an ephemeral key/certificate, you can customize the `keyPath` and `certPath` for your apps and store them on a persistent volume.
+If you don't want an ephemeral key or certificate, you can customize the `keyPath` and `certPath` for your apps and store them on a persistent volume.

 1. Save the following template as `app.json` and make the required changed to fit your application's certificate requirements.